 Q3: How do you eat so much?
 Do you exercise all the time?

 Good heavens, no. See the double chin making its appearance above?
 I wish I exercised regularly, I really do, and if you have any tips at all at making exercise fun in winter, please send them my way.
+I know that I am tempted to buy a flex belt as seen on T.V, does anyone have feedback on those?
 All I can say in answering this one is that I eat small portions—and so that we’re clear, this is because my body doesn’t let me eat large portions without feeling sick (you can read more about that here if you’re so inclined), not because I have some incredible will power or discipline (I wish!).